-The Company did not pay an interim dividend during the year (2021: \$35,000,000).
+The Company did not pay an interim dividend during the year (2022: \$nil).

 16 Financial risk management

 The Company's activities expose it to some financial risks: market risk (including foreign exchange risk, interest rate risk, and market price risk), sovereign risk, liquidity risk and credit risk.
 The Company's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Company's performance.